MayoCalc / Blog / Finance

 The Hidden Costs of Car Ownership

 The sticker price is just the beginning.
 Insurance averages $1,800-2,400 per year for full coverage, more for younger drivers and luxury vehicles.
 Gas or charging costs $100-250 per month depending on your commute and vehicle efficiency.
 Use the Fuel Cost Calculator to estimate yours.
-Maintenance and repairs average $100-150 per month over the life of the car, more for European luxury brands.
-Depreciation is the biggest cost of all.
-A new car loses roughly 20% of its value in the first year and 40% by year 3.
-This is money you will never get back.
+Maintenance and repairs run $100-150/month averaged over the car's life (more if you bought a BMW and you're now learning what BMW parts cost).
+Depreciation is the silent killer.
+A new car sheds ~20% in year one and ~40% by year three.
+That $48,000 car is worth $29,000 three years later.
+You don't get that $19,000 back.

 New vs. Used: The Math